Community Compensation may be available for Governor appointed members who have lived experience and/or are low-income.

 The Governor appoints members to volunteer for three-year terms.

-The Washington State Rehabilitation Council (WSRC) is a sixteen member board that works with the Division of Vocational Rehabilitation (DVR) to increase the number of workers with disabilities in Washington State’s workforce.
+The Washington State Rehabilitation Council (WSRC) is a sixteen member board that partners with the Division of Vocational Rehabilitation (DVR) to help individuals with disabilities find and maintain employment.

 The Washington State Rehabilitation Council is authorized in federal law under the Rehabilitation Act and in Washington State by Executive Order 04-04.
 All members are appointed by the Governor, with a mandate that individuals with disabilities comprise at least 51% of Council membership.